Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jan 08, 2020

 You can be charged with resisting arrest if law enforcement informs you that they're going to arrest you and you try to prevent them from being able to arrest you.
-Resisting arrest usually involves some sort of physical force.
+Resisting arrest typically involves the use of some form of physical force.
 California Penal Code 148(a) defines the crime of resisting arrest.

 If you're not cooperating with the police and you get in a fight or an argument with them, then they're going to arrest you, and they're going to have you charged with resisting arrest.